 Instead, callers should do their best to have real conversations with the people they’re dialing.
 That doesn’t mean that every call has to take ten minutes, but it does mean that they should follow best practices to hold their prospect’s interest and keep them on the line.
 Not only will it help with Caller ID hygiene, it’s what good salespeople should be doing already.

-Leave Voicemail Messages
+Leaving Voicemail Messages

 Most callers hang up as soon as they hear the pre-recorded “leave a message” of someone’s voicemail.
-But voicemail messages serve the dual purposes of lengthening your average call length and decreasing the likelihood that a caller will block your number.
+But voicemail messages serve the dual purposes of lengthening your average call length and decreasing the likelihood that a caller block your number.

 If you hang up right when you hear the voicemail prompt begin, your average call length will probably look suspicious.
 Even if you’re engaging customers who answer in lengthy, detailed conversations, you’ll have far more calls that last just a few seconds.
 For that reason by itself, it’s worth the extra ten to fifteen seconds to leave a quick voicemail message.